rclone/rclone/docs/content/flags.md

-      --log-file string                      Log everything to this file --log-format string                    Comma separated list of log format options (default "date,time") --log-level string                     Log level DEBUG|INFO|NOTICE|ERROR (default "NOTICE") --log-systemd                          Activate systemd integration for the logger.
-      --low-level-retries int                Number of low level retries to do. (default 10) --max-age Duration                     Only transfer files younger than this in s or suffix ms|s|m|h|d|w|M|y (default off)
+      --log-file string                      Log everything to this file --log-format string                    Comma separated list of log format options (default "date,time") --log-level string                     Log level DEBUG|INFO|NOTICE|ERROR (default "NOTICE") --log-systemd                          Activate systemd integration for the logger --low-level-retries int                Number of low level retries to do (default 10) --max-age Duration                     Only transfer files younger than this in s or suffix ms|s|m|h|d|w|M|y (default off)
-      --max-backlog int                      Maximum number of objects in sync or check backlog. (default 10000) --max-delete int                       When synchronizing, limit the number of deletes (default -1) --max-depth int                        If set limits the recursion depth to this. (default -1) --max-duration duration                Maximum duration rclone will transfer data for.
-      --max-size SizeSuffix                  Only transfer files smaller than this in KiB or suffix B|K|M|G|T|P (default off) --max-stats-groups int                 Maximum number of stats groups to keep in memory.
-On max oldest is discarded. (default 1000)
+      --max-backlog int                      Maximum number of objects in sync or check backlog (default 10000) --max-delete int                       When synchronizing, limit the number of deletes (default -1) --max-depth int                        If set limits the recursion depth to this (default -1) --max-duration duration                Maximum duration rclone will transfer data for --max-size SizeSuffix                  Only transfer files smaller than this in KiB or suffix B|K|M|G|T|P (default off) --max-stats-groups int                 Maximum number of stats groups to keep in memory, on max oldest is discarded (default 1000)
-      --max-transfer SizeSuffix              Maximum size of data to transfer. (default off) --memprofile string                    Write memory profile to file --min-age Duration                     Only transfer files older than this in s or suffix ms|s|m|h|d|w|M|y (default off)
+      --max-transfer SizeSuffix              Maximum size of data to transfer (default off) --memprofile string                    Write memory profile to file --min-age Duration                     Only transfer files older than this in s or suffix ms|s|m|h|d|w|M|y (default off)
-      --min-size SizeSuffix                  Only transfer files bigger than this in KiB or suffix B|K|M|G|T|P (default off) --modify-window duration               Max time diff to be considered the same (default 1ns) --multi-thread-cutoff SizeSuffix       Use multi-thread downloads for files above this size. (default 250Mi) --multi-thread-streams int             Max number of streams to use for multi-thread downloads. (default 4) --no-check-certificate                 Do not verify the server SSL certificate.
-Insecure.
-      --no-check-dest                        Don't check the destination, copy regardless.
-      --no-console                           Hide console window.
-Supported on Windows only.
-      --no-gzip-encoding                     Don't set Accept-Encoding: gzip.
+      --min-size SizeSuffix                  Only transfer files bigger than this in KiB or suffix B|K|M|G|T|P (default off) --modify-window duration               Max time diff to be considered the same (default 1ns) --multi-thread-cutoff SizeSuffix       Use multi-thread downloads for files above this size (default 250Mi) --multi-thread-streams int             Max number of streams to use for multi-thread downloads (default 4) --no-check-certificate                 Do not verify the server SSL certificate (insecure) --no-check-dest                        Don't check the destination, copy regardless --no-console                           Hide console window (supported on Windows only) --no-gzip-encoding                     Don't set Accept-Encoding: gzip
-      --no-traverse                          Don't traverse destination file system on copy.
-      --no-unicode-normalization             Don't normalize unicode characters in filenames.
-      --no-update-modtime                    Don't update destination mod-time if files identical.
-      --order-by string                      Instructions on how to order the transfers, e.g. 'size,descending' --password-command SpaceSepList        Command for supplying password for encrypted configuration.
-  -P, --progress                             Show progress during transfer.
+      --no-traverse                          Don't traverse destination file system on copy --no-unicode-normalization             Don't normalize unicode characters in filenames --no-update-modtime                    Don't update destination mod-time if files identical --order-by string                      Instructions on how to order the transfers, e.g. 'size,descending' --password-command SpaceSepList        Command for supplying password for encrypted configuration -P, --progress                             Show progress during transfer
-      --progress-terminal-title              Show progress on the terminal title.
-Requires -P/--progress.
-  -q, --quiet                                Print as little stuff as possible
-      --rc                                   Enable the remote control server.
+      --progress-terminal-title              Show progress on the terminal title (requires -P/--progress) -q, --quiet                                Print as little stuff as possible --rc                                   Enable the remote control server
-      --rc-addr string                       IPaddress:Port or :Port to bind server to. (default "localhost:5572") --rc-allow-origin string               Set the allowed origin for CORS.
-      --rc-baseurl string                    Prefix for URLs - leave blank for root.
-      --rc-cert string                       SSL PEM key (concatenation of certificate and CA certificate) --rc-client-ca string                  Client certificate authority to verify clients with --rc-enable-metrics                    Enable prometheus metrics on /metrics
+      --rc-addr string                       IPaddress:Port or :Port to bind server to (default "localhost:5572") --rc-allow-origin string               Set the allowed origin for CORS --rc-baseurl string                    Prefix for URLs - leave blank for root --rc-cert string                       SSL PEM key (concatenation of certificate and CA certificate) --rc-client-ca string                  Client certificate authority to verify clients with --rc-enable-metrics                    Enable prometheus metrics on /metrics
-      --rc-files string                      Path to local files to serve on the HTTP server.
-      --rc-htpasswd string                   htpasswd file - if not provided no authentication is done --rc-job-expire-duration duration      expire finished async jobs older than this value (default 1m0s) --rc-job-expire-interval duration      interval to check for expired async jobs (default 10s) --rc-key string                        SSL PEM Private key
+      --rc-files string                      Path to local files to serve on the HTTP server --rc-htpasswd string                   htpasswd file - if not provided no authentication is done --rc-job-expire-duration duration      expire finished async jobs older than this value (default 1m0s) --rc-job-expire-interval duration      interval to check for expired async jobs (default 10s) --rc-key string                        SSL PEM Private key
-      --rc-max-header-bytes int              Maximum size of request header (default 4096) --rc-no-auth                           Don't require auth for certain methods.
-      --rc-pass string                       Password for authentication.
+      --rc-max-header-bytes int              Maximum size of request header (default 4096) --rc-no-auth                           Don't require auth for certain methods --rc-pass string                       Password for authentication
-      --rc-realm string                      realm for authentication (default "rclone") --rc-serve                             Enable the serving of remote objects.
-      --rc-server-read-timeout duration      Timeout for server reading data (default 1h0m0s) --rc-server-write-timeout duration     Timeout for server writing data (default 1h0m0s) --rc-template string                   User Specified Template.
+      --rc-realm string                      realm for authentication (default "rclone") --rc-serve                             Enable the serving of remote objects --rc-server-read-timeout duration      Timeout for server reading data (default 1h0m0s) --rc-server-write-timeout duration     Timeout for server writing data (default 1h0m0s) --rc-template string                   User Specified Template
-      --rc-user string                       User name for authentication.
+      --rc-user string                       User name for authentication
-      --rc-web-fetch-url string              URL to fetch the releases for webgui. (default "https://api.github.com/repos/rclone/rclone-webui-react/releases/latest")
+      --rc-web-fetch-url string              URL to fetch the releases for webgui (default "https://api.github.com/repos/rclone/rclone-webui-react/releases/latest")
       --rc-web-gui                           Launch WebGUI on localhost
       --rc-web-gui-force-update              Force update to latest version of web gui --rc-web-gui-no-open-browser           Don't open the browser automatically
-      --rc-web-gui-update                    Check and update to latest version of web gui --refresh-times                        Refresh the modtime of remote files.
-      --retries int                          Retry operations this many times if they fail (default 3) --retries-sleep duration               Interval between retrying operations if they fail, e.g 500ms, 60s, 5m.
+      --rc-web-gui-update                    Check and update to latest version of web gui --refresh-times                        Refresh the modtime of remote files --retries int                          Retry operations this many times if they fail (default 3) --retries-sleep duration               Interval between retrying operations if they fail, e.g 500ms, 60s, 5.
 (0 to disable)
       --size-only                            Skip based on size only, not mod-time or checksum --stats duration                       Interval between printing stats, e.g 500ms, 60s, 5m.
 (0 to disable) (default 1m0s)
-      --stats-file-name-length int           Max file name length in stats.
-0 for no limit (default 45) --stats-log-level string               Log level to show --stats output DEBUG|INFO|NOTICE|ERROR (default "INFO") --stats-one-line                       Make the stats fit on one line.
-      --stats-one-line-date                  Enables --stats-one-line and add current date/time prefix.
-      --stats-one-line-date-format string    Enables --stats-one-line-date and uses custom formatted date.
-Enclose date string in double quotes (").
-See https://golang.org/pkg/time/#Time.Format
+      --stats-file-name-length int           Max file name length in stats, 0 for no limit (default 45) --stats-log-level string               Log level to show --stats output DEBUG|INFO|NOTICE|ERROR (default "INFO") --stats-one-line                       Make the stats fit on one line --stats-one-line-date                  Enable --stats-one-line and add current date/time prefix --stats-one-line-date-format string    Enable --stats-one-line-date and use custom formatted date: Enclose date string in double quotes ("), see https://golang.org/pkg/time/#Time.Format
-      --stats-unit string                    Show data rate in stats as either 'bits' or 'bytes' per second (default "bytes") --streaming-upload-cutoff SizeSuffix   Cutoff for switching to chunked upload if file size is unknown.
-Upload starts after reaching cutoff or when file ends. (default 100Ki)
+      --stats-unit string                    Show data rate in stats as either 'bits' or 'bytes' per second (default "bytes") --streaming-upload-cutoff SizeSuffix   Cutoff for switching to chunked upload if file size is unknown, upload starts after reaching cutoff or when file ends (default 100Ki)
-      --suffix string                        Suffix to add to changed files.
-      --suffix-keep-extension                Preserve the extension when using --suffix.
-      --syslog                               Use Syslog for logging
+      --suffix string                        Suffix to add to changed files --suffix-keep-extension                Preserve the extension when using --suffix --syslog                               Use Syslog for logging
-      --syslog-facility string               Facility for syslog, e.g. KERN,USER,... (default "DAEMON") --timeout duration                     IO idle timeout (default 5m0s) --tpslimit float                       Limit HTTP transactions per second to this.
-      --tpslimit-burst int                   Max burst of transactions for --tpslimit. (default 1) --track-renames                        When synchronizing, track file renames and do a server-side move if possible --track-renames-strategy string        Strategies to use when synchronizing using track-renames hash|modtime|leaf (default "hash")
+      --syslog-facility string               Facility for syslog, e.g. KERN,USER,... (default "DAEMON") --timeout duration                     IO idle timeout (default 5m0s) --tpslimit float                       Limit HTTP transactions per second to this --tpslimit-burst int                   Max burst of transactions for --tpslimit (default 1) --track-renames                        When synchronizing, track file renames and do a server-side move if possible --track-renames-strategy string        Strategies to use when synchronizing using track-renames hash|modtime|leaf (default "hash")
-      --transfers int                        Number of file transfers to run in parallel. (default 4) -u, --update                               Skip files that are newer on the destination.
-      --use-cookies                          Enable session cookiejar.
+      --transfers int                        Number of file transfers to run in parallel (default 4) -u, --update                               Skip files that are newer on the destination --use-cookies                          Enable session cookiejar
-      --use-json-log                         Use json log format.
+      --use-json-log                         Use json log format
-      --use-mmap                             Use mmap allocator (see docs).
+      --use-mmap                             Use mmap allocator (see docs)
-      --use-server-modtime                   Use server modified time instead of object metadata --user-agent string                    Set the user-agent to a specified string.
-The default is rclone/ version (default "rclone/v1.56.0")
-  -v, --verbose count                        Print lots more stuff (repeat for more)
+      --use-server-modtime                   Use server modified time instead of object metadata --user-agent string                    Set the user-agent to a specified string (default "rclone/v1.56.0") -v, --verbose count                        Print lots more stuff (repeat for more)
 ```